PhilipJonasFranz/SnipsCompilerGen2/README.md

  Snips is a lightweight C/Java oriented proramming language.
 This brings familiar programming concepts to the table, like functions, conditionals, loops, arrays, pointers, global variables and a wide roster of built in operators, as well as support for functionality like recursion.
 Also, more advanced features like imports, structs, templating, heap functionality and namespaces are supported.

- Currently supported data types are Integers and Booleans, as well as multi-dimensional arrays of said types.
-Also, Structs can be created and initialized with Proviso Types.
+ Currently supported data types are Integers and Booleans, Chars and Strings, Enums, as well as multi-dimensional arrays of said types.
+Provisos act as a special, dynamic type that can take the shape of any other type.
+The can f.E. be used to re-use the same struct with different field types.
+Also, functions can pass and recieve proviso types, allowing them to handle various types.

  Currently supported statement structures are if, if-else, else, while, do-while, for, switch, break, continue and return.
 ### The compiler